Admissions and Tuition

 Admission for AAP applicants is based on academic standing and program-specific criteria.
 In the event that demand exceeds space, eligible students are admitted through a lottery process.

 All prospective participants must have completed the first two years of their curricular requirements and be in good academic standing (as determined by their respective departments) before applying to Cornell in Rome.
 Early planning, during the first or second year, is strongly encouraged.
 All applicants are required to submit a preliminary outline of their intended studies.
-Additional program-specific eligibilty criteria may apply.
+Additional program-specific eligibility criteria may apply.

 Jump to: